-Haley Lu Richardson in First Trailer for Outstanding Film 'Columbus'
+Haley Lu Richardson in Trailer for the Outstanding Film 'Columbus'

 "Suddenly the place I'd lived my whole life felt different."
 A trailer has finally arrived for one of the best films from the Sundance Film Festival this year.
 Columbus is the feature directorial debut of a filmmaker known as "Kogonada", a Korean cinephile who previously made video essays that achieved quite a bit of acclaim online.
 Columbus stars Haley Lu Richardson as a young woman from the town of Columbus, Indiana, a small place known for its remarkable and innovative architecture (and it's all actually real).
 Her story intertwines with a Korean man played by John Cho who visits because his father, an architect, is in a coma.
 The cast also includes Parker Posey, Erin Allegretti, Rory Culkin, and Jim Dougherty.
 We published a glowing review of this from Sundance, and it's definitely worth your time to discover.
 See below.